Devsh-Graphics-Programming/Nabla/README.md

 ### 🧩 GPU Object Lifecycle Tracking

-Nabla uses [smart reference counting]() to track the lifecycle of GPU objects.
+Nabla uses [reference counting]() to track the lifecycle of GPU objects.
 Descriptor sets and command buffers are responsible for maintaining reference counts on the resources (e.g., buffers, textures) they use.
 The queue itself also tracks command buffers, ensuring that objects remain alive as long as they are pending execution.
 This system guarantees the correct order of deletion and makes it difficult for GPU objects to go out of scope and be destroyed before the GPU has finished using them.

 ### 🧩 HLSL2021 Standard Template Library

 - 🔄 Reusable: Unified single-source C++/HLSL libraries eliminate code duplication with reimplementation of STL's `type_traits`, `limits`, `functional`, `tgmath`, etc.

-- 🐞 Shader Logic, CPU-Tested: A subset of HLSL compiles as both C++ and SPIR-V, enabling CPU-side debugging of GPU logic, ensuring correctness in complex tasks like FFT, Prefix Sum, etc.
+- 🐞 Shader Logic, CPU-Tested: A subset of HLSL compiles as both C++ and SPIR-V, enabling CPU-side debugging of GPU logic, ensuring correctness in complex tasks like FFT, Prefix Sum, etc. (See our examples: [1.
+BxDF Unit Test](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/d7f7a87fa08a56a16cd1bcc7d4d9fd48fc8c278c/66_HLSLBxDFTests/app_resources/tests.hlsl#L436), [2.
+Math Funcs Unit Test](https://github.com/Devsh-Graphics-Programming/Nabla-Examples-and-Tests/blob/fd92730f0f5c8a120782c928309cb10e776c25db/22_CppCompat/main.cpp#L407))
-Future Proof: C++20 Concepts in HLSL for safe and documented Static Polymorphism

 - 🔮 Future-Proof: C++20 concepts in HLSL enable safe and documented polymorphism.